JetBrains/teamcity-documentation/topics/customizing-notifications.md

 [//]: # (title: Customizing Notifications)
 [//]: # (auxiliary-id: Customizing Notifications)

 TeamCity users can [select the events to be notified about](subscribing-to-notifications.md).
-The default notification messages can be customized globally on a per\-server basis.
+The default notification messages can be customized globally on a per-server basis.
 Customizing notifications received via Atom/RSS syndication feeds requires a [special approach](#TeamCity+Notification+Properties) since the feeds use the "pull" model for receiving notifications instead of "push".

+Project Administrators with enabled "_Change user / group notification rules in project_" permission can edit notification rules for users and user groups assigned to their projects.

 On this page: